|

 Here is the dump of the table track

-CREATE TABLE `track` (
+CREATE TABLE IF NOT EXISTS `track` (

-`id` int(6) NOT NULL auto_increment,
+`id` int(6) NOT NULL AUTO_INCREMENT,

-`ref` varchar(250) NOT NULL default '',
+`ref` varchar(250) NOT NULL DEFAULT '',

-`agent` varchar(250) NOT NULL default '',
+`agent` varchar(250) DEFAULT '',

-`ip` varchar(20) NOT NULL default '',
+`ip` varchar(20) NOT NULL DEFAULT '',

 UNIQUE KEY `id` (`id`)